any-docs/css/content/reference/selectors/namespace_separator/index.md

 #### JavaScript

-With JavaScript, with {{DOMXRef("document.createElementNS")}}, we create an anchor link without a namespace, then append the link.
+With JavaScript, with `document.createElementNS`, we create an anchor link without a namespace, then append the link.

 ```js
 // create 'no namespace' anchor